mpv-player/mpv/DOCS/man/en/options.rst

         insert the number of the current month as number.
 You have to use multiple ``%tX`` specifiers to build a full date/time string.
     ``%{prop[:fallback text]}``
         Insert the value of the slave property 'prop'.
-E.g. %{filename} is the same as %f.
-If the property doesn't exist or is not available, nothing is inserted, unless a fallback is specified.
+E.g. ``%{filename}`` is the same as ``%f``.
+If the property doesn't exist or is not available, an error text is inserted, unless a fallback is specified.
     ``%%``
         Replaced with the ``%`` character itself.